 - Violation of probation or failure to pay fines.

-Who Should I Contact for Help Getting a Certificate of Relief from Disabilities or Certificate of Good Conduct?
+Who Should You Contact for Help Getting a Certificate of Relief from Disabilities or Certificate of Good Conduct?

 If you or a loved one has been convicted of one or more felonies or for any other criminal offense in New York or New Jersey, contact an attorney right away.
 The lawyers of the Rosenblum Law are skilled criminal defense attorneys who can help determine if you are eligible for a certificate, expungement/record sealing, or any other legal procedure that can help get your life back on track.
 Email the Rosenblum Law or Call 888-815-3649 today for a free consultation about your case.